'KUTANA' MEANS TO MEET

 Breaking Stereotypes

-We hope to promote both a preparedness prior to the experience as well as an integration of the experience into the normal lives of participants upon conclusion of the program.
+We hope to promote both a preparedness prior to an experience as well as an incorporation of the lessons learned into the normal lives of participants upon conclusion of the program.
+As such, we schedule ample time for reflection and integration during the experience.
+Our goal is nothing less than the mutual transformation of participants.

-Africa Exchange meets people where they are, who they are, the way they are - and deals with them in a way that reinforces their value and their significance in the world and to God.
+Africa Exchange meets people where they are, who they are, as they are - and relates with them in a way that reinforces their value and their significance in the world and to God.

 – Dr. Tom Ginn, Physician, Winston Salem, NC